presented by bonnie oda homsey – dancer, director, producer, curator, educator, arts funder

 Join Bonnie Oda Homsey, Chair of Dance for The Princess Grace Foundation USA and Founding Director of LA Dance Foundation, in a three-hour workshop focused on jumpstarting your career.
 As former principal dancer with Martha Graham Dance Company and Artistic Director of American Repertory Dance Company, Bonnie has experience as both a professional dancer and director, learned effective business and grantsmanship practices in the dance field.
 She also draws on decades of experience serving on panels including NEA’s Dance Panel, Challenge America Fast Track, and American Masterpieces, NEFA, California Arts Council, L.A.
 County Arts Commission, and Department of Cultural Affairs/City of L.A.

-Early-stage dancers and choreographers get an introduction on the essential skills in artistic identify, operations and management, business practices, and grant preparation tips.
+Early-stage artists get an introduction on the essential skills in artistic identity, operations and management, business practices, and grant preparation tips.

 BRING THE COMPLETED “WORKSHEET” TO THE WORKSHOP.